-Hackers and cybercriminals are taking advantage of the growing fears the CoronaVirus brings.
+Hackers and online criminals are taking advantage of the growing fears the CoronaVirus brings.
 They are praying on the fears to steal passwords and data.

 Since that report was released last week, there have been some high-profile examples.
 A more notable attack was aimed at a popular interactive COVID-19 tracking map maintained by Johns Hopkins University.